 How did you hear about the Opportunity Investment Fund?

-Our landlord – Nick Hartwright from the Mill Co.
+The team at the former Mill Co.
 Project – said, “You guys should have a look at this because I think you’ll be good for it”.
 So it just carried on from there really.

 What has the OIF money been used for?

-To get this place up and running.
-It was for the fit-out of our second site here in Markfield Road and it’s pretty much all of the acoustics and the sound-proofing for the studios.
+To get two sites up and running.
+It was for the fit-out of our second site in Markfield Road and then a third site a short distance away just off Fountayne Road.
+It’s also covered all of the acoustics and the sound-proofing for the studios.

 How have you found working with Haringey Council on the loan and wider business support?

-They have been very supportive of what was a pretty major scheme here.
-To be honest it was a bit of a minefield for a couple of producers who have never embarked on any kind of business venture before.
+They have been very supportive of what was a pretty major scheme.
+To be honest it was a bit of a minefield for a producer who has never embarked on any kind of business venture before.
 So it was amazing to have the regeneration team and the planning team so supportive of what we were doing.
 And they are always there for us if we need more support.